 - Scalp detox

 - Add to your shampoo

-- Keep it in for 10-15 min and rinse!
+- Full scalp and hair detox.
+Make sure to keep it in for 10-15 min and rinse!